kashirin-alex/swc-db/docs/README.md

 ## Introduction to the SWC-DB
 The SWC-DB _(Super Wide Column Database)_ a Super Fast database management system designed to handle [Yottabytes+](https://en.wikipedia.org/wiki/Yottabyte) on a [quadrillion](https://en.wikipedia.org/wiki/Orders_of_magnitude_(numbers)#1024) base of entries.
 Latest release of SWC-DB is available at [github.com/kashirin-alex/swc-db](https://github.com/kashirin-alex/swc-db/releases/) more details at [Getting SWC-DB]({{ site.baseurl }}/install/getting_swcdb/) .
+New users: start with [Getting Started]({{ site.baseurl }}/getting-started/).

-_The proven test with SWC-DB v0.4.9, on one machine(CPU Intel E3-1246V3 RAM 32GB SW-RAID 2x 2TB-7200rpm) run the DB and the Client, capabilities standing is a dozen terabytes of raw-data with 100+billion of record entries with performace input of ~250,000+ cells a second and random scan/select of one entry surrounds the microseconds to milliseconds, whereas performance varies on applied configurations and hardware. **Testing facillity is required for in deep and further testing.**_
+_A benchmark from SWC-DB v0.4.9 (historical, kept for reference), on one machine(CPU Intel E3-1246V3 RAM 32GB SW-RAID 2x 2TB-7200rpm) run the DB and the Client, capabilities standing is a dozen terabytes of raw-data with 100+billion of record entries with performance input of ~250,000+ cells a second and random scan/select of one entry surrounds the microseconds to milliseconds, whereas performance varies on applied configurations and hardware. **A testing facility is required for in-depth and further testing.**_